-- direct quotations from a book, article, film, letter, etc. - references to a book or article - ideas you draw from a source but present entirely in your own words - paraphrases and summaries of books, journal articles, pamphlets - governments publications, video recordings, web sites, emails - single words, short phrases, sentences and longer passages quoted from books or articles used - statistics
+- direct quotations from a book, article, film, letter, etc. - references to a book or article - ideas you draw from a source but present entirely in your own words - paraphrases and summaries of books, journal articles, pamphlets - governments publications, video recordings, web sites, emails - single words, short phrases, sentences and longer passages quoted from books or articles used - statistics When in doubt, add a citation.
+It is better to over-reference than to be accused of plagiarism.
 Citing sources in the text:

 Your reference should appear within the text of paper immediately after a quotation or reference to a work.
 It should indicate the author and page of the work to which you are referring.
 Your reader will be able to find the full citation in your Works Cited.
-In-text referencing can be cited in the following ways:

-Author's name in text:
+In-text referencing can be cited in the following ways: Author's name in text:

-Townsend believed that Medieval Europe was a place of active markets in grain and of traveling merchants (10).
+"Townsend (2005, 10) believed that Medieval Europe was a place of active markets in grain and of traveling merchants."
 Author's name in reference:

-Medieval Europe was a place of "traveling merchants and active markets in grain" (Townsend 10).

-Authors' names in text:

-Others like Jakobson and Waugh (210-15), hold the opposite point of view.
+"Medieval Europe was a place of "traveling merchants and active markets in grain" (Townsend 2005, 10).
+Authors' names in text "Others like Jakobson and Waugh (1999, 210-15) hold the opposite point of view."
+Quoting from Secondary Sources: